tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/2a-artsyvisions.md

 # Technical Updates

-This site is OK technically.
+This site is OK technically and I was able to run it locally by installing django and adding a `gitignored/Site/Site/settings.py` file.

 # Content Updates

-The content on this site is OK as-is.
+Remove free spiritual portrait offer.

 # Review